CDSoft/luax/luax/doc/tar.md

 ```

 The `tar` module can read and write tar archives.

+**Limitations**:

-Only files, directories and symbolic links are supported.
+- Only files, directories and symbolic links are supported.
+- File names longer than 100 bytes are rejected.                                                                                                   ▆
+- Files larger than 8 GiB are rejected.
+- Only classic USTAR format is supported (no PAX, no long names).

 ```lua
 tar.tar(files, [xform])